-The fourth Biggest Ever Blokes’ Lunch Melbourne, proudly presented by Sportsbet, will be held on Friday, September 7, 2018 at the Meat Market in North Melbourne.
+The Biggest Ever Blokes’ Lunch Melbourne, proudly presented by Sportsbet, is back and will be held on Friday, September 6, 2019 at the Meat Market in North Melbourne.

 Chris died from prostate cancer in 2015, but as he’d hoped, many hundreds of men have now benefited from early detection due to these events.